 Platinum was the primary metal of the Art Deco Era.
 The diamonds, sapphire, rubies, onyx, and emeralds helped assert the bold and prominent aesthetics of the time.

 If you want to learn more about the Art Deco Era, click here.

 Which jewelry era is your favorite?
-What is your favorite era among the five eras of antique jewelry?
+What is your favorite era among the six eras of antique jewelry?
 Tell us in the comments below.